charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P154 --> P155
 P155["the teleporters are operating in a low-power mode, so"] P155 --> P156
-P156["you will not be able to construct any more buildings.<br/>you must make do with the buildings that are already constructed."]
+P156["&bull; you will not be able to construct any more buildings.<br/>&bull; you must make do with the buildings that are already constructed."]
 P156 --> P234
 P157["."]
 P157 --> P234
 P158["[hasSlugs]"]
 P158 --> P159
-P159["We were all set to mine this cavern, but the team was scared off by a Slimy Slug that suddenly appeared in the middle of our HQ.
-They even left without recording their location properly.<br/>There should be a base near here, but it's not showing up on our scanners.
+P159["&bull; We were all set to mine this cavern, but the team was scared off by a Slimy Slug that suddenly appeared in the middle of our HQ.
+They even left without recording their location properly.<br/>&bull; There should be a base near here, but it's not showing up on our scanners.
 Some interference from {enemies} must have shut off its location beacon!
 To be safe, we're sending you to a nearby cavern instead."]
 P159 --> P234
-P160["A forward team has established Rock Raider HQ in the viscinity, but we haven't had the means to use it yet.<br/>There should be a base near here primed and ready for our mining operations, but our teleporters are unable to get a lock on it for some reason.<br/>We've had our eyes on this region and were all set to mine here.
+P160["&bull; A forward team has established Rock Raider HQ in the viscinity, but we haven't had the means to use it yet.<br/>&bull; There should be a base near here primed and ready for our mining operations, but our teleporters are unable to get a lock on it for some reason.<br/>&bull; We've had our eyes on this region and were all set to mine here.
 Unfortunately, the signed copy of Form 27b-6 went missing below a desk, we forgot about it, and now we aren't exactly sure where that base is."]
 P160 --> P234
 P161["[nomadsOne]"]
 P161 --> P162